Finding Court Records in District of Columbia

-The District of Columbia court system consists of the Superior Court which contains the following divisions: Civil Division, Criminal Division, Family Court, Domestic Violence Unit, Probate Division, and Tax Division.
+It helps to understand how the District of Columbia state court system works when you’re trying to find court records.
+The District of Columbia trial court system consists of Civil Division, Criminal Division, Family Court, Domestic Violence Unit, Probate Division, and Tax Division.

 The District of Columbia has a unified trial court system that consists only of Superior Courts.
 Superior Courts have general jurisdiction over all criminal and civil cases, except for cases within exclusive Federal Court or United States District Court jurisdiction.
 Superior Courts have six main court divisions referred to as the Civil Division, the Criminal Division, the Family Court, the Domestic Violence Unit, the Probate Division and the Tax Division.